ericwbailey/dotfiles/System Preferences.md

 ## Mission Control
+- [ ] ◻ Automatically rearrange Spaces based on most recent use
 - [ ] ☑ When switching to an application, switch to a Space with open windows for the application
 - [ ] ☑ Group windows by application
 - [ ] ☑ Displays have separate Spaces